-In the meantime, with no turkey to spare, I offer up my leftover Cranberry Sauce Sticky Bread (with a secret ingredient) as well as my recipe for Cranberry Pomegranate Sauce.
+In the meantime, with no turkey to spare, I offer up my leftover Cranberry Sauce Sticky Bread (with a secret ingredient).
 It may not be a turkey sandwich, but it’s a great way to get a leg up on Christmas baking.
 Get it…leg…ha ha.

 A super-moist bread with plenty of sweet and tangy flavors that's perfect to toast for breakfast